Prayer heard, and Saints saved; or Pride, Atheism and Oppression punished

 Representative Text

-And why conceal his face,
+And why conceal His face,

-When great calamities appear,
+When great calamaties appear

-and times of deep distress?
+And times of deep distress?

-2 Lord, shall the wicked still deride
+2 LORD, shall the wicked still deride

-Thy justice and the laws?
+Thy justice and Thy pow'r?

-Shall they advance their heads in pride,
+Shall they advance their heads in pride

-And then insult the poor;
+And then insult the poor:

 They boast in their exalted height,